 STRESS!
-None of us saw this coming.
-Being cooped up has been a challenging experience, but we've all made sacrifices for the greater good.
+Stress is a reaction to mental and/or emotional pressure.
+This last year has been rough and extra stressful as none of us saw this coming.
+A global pandemic is not a regular occurrence.
+Being cooped up has been a challenging experience, but we've all had to make sacrifices for the greater good.
 How have you been managing your stress?
 Maybe a better question is : Have you been managing your stress?

 1) Morning movement.
 I just do 10 -15 minutes of mobility in the morning.
 I wake up, and see how I'm feeling, it's my time to check in with myself after I've had my cup of tea.
 I'm going to be doing a "Move More" challenge in March so stay tuned for that if you need ideas.